mindersec/minder/README.md

 Upon completion, you should see that the Minder Server is set to `api.stacklok.com`.

 ## Run Minder quickstart

-The `quickstart` command guides you through the process of creating your first profile in Minder.
-In just a few seconds, you will register your repositories and enable secret scanning protection for all of them.
+The `quickstart` command guides you through creating your first profile in Minder, register your repositories, and enabling secret scanning protection for your repositories in seconds.

 To do so, run:

 ```bash